alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_shm.md

 **Make sure to securely delete the local "\*.pfx" certificate file that you downloaded after you have installed it.**

-### Configure a VPN connection to the Safe Haven Management network
+### Setup VPN connection to the Safe Haven Management network

 ![Portal: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-azure&label=portal&color=blue&message=one%20minute)